Khaled Mahmud

-Khaled Mahmud Sujon (born 26 July 1971) is a former Bangladeshi cricketer and current head coach of Dhaka Capitals.
+Khaled Mahmud Sujon (born 26 July 1971) is a former Bangladeshi cricketer and current head coach of Noakhali Express.
 He is also a former Test and One Day International captain.
 A medium-pace bowler and middle-order batsman, he played international cricket for Bangladesh from 1998 to 2006, captaining the team from 2003 to 2004.

 Domestic career

 He scored his only List A cricket century (145*) against Bhahawalpur where he along with Minhajul Abedin Nannu set the highest 5th wicket stand in List A cricket history (267*).

 International career

 Mahmud was born in Dhaka.
 An all-rounder in domestic cricket, his international success was mostly limited to his bowling in One Day Internationals, peaking with the defeat of Pakistan in the 1999 World Cup, when he scored 27 runs and took 3 wickets for 31 runs off 10 overs bowling and won the man of the match award.
 He took 4 wickets for 37 runs and 3 wickets for 68 runs in the Third Test against Pakistan at Multan in 2003–04.

 In October 2005, according to BBC news, Mahmud decided to retire from international cricket, but he denied it as speculation next day.

 Mahmud retired from international cricket in 2006, scoring a respectable 36 runs in his final match.
 He is still the only Bangladeshi cricketer in history to retire from international cricket at the stadium instead of announcing it in social media or press conference.